bsu-cs222-fall21-dll/Spotify-Snap/README.md

 ## Main Entrypoints
 * Main.java: Run to use application with the command line.
 * Two Options for GUI.
 Open the program with intellij and the build.gradle file can be used to select which desired GUI
-* Paste the following line into the program to run one version of the gui
-* mainClassName = 'view.gui.spotifySnapInterface'
-* Or replace 'view.gui.spotifySnapInterface' with 'GUI'

 ## Technologies
 Project is created with: